NERSC/shifter/doc/install/manualinstallgpu.rst

 Software dependencies for the Image Gateway
 +++++++++++++++++++++++++++++++++++++++++++

 The Image Gateway depends on *MongoDB* server, *Redis*, *squashfs-tools*, virtualenv (to further install all other python dependencies on a virtual environment), and python2.7.
-It is recommended to also install the dependencies needed by the shifter runtime, as of this time we have verified which of Shifter's dependencies can be omitted as they are not needed by the image gateway.
+It is recommended to also install the dependencies needed by the shifter runtime, as of this time we have not verified which of Shifter's dependencies can be omitted as they are not needed by the image gateway.

 For RHEL/CentOS/Scientific Linux systems: